rustshop/flakebox/docs/building-new-project.md

 The rest of this code block `(craneLib': /* ... */ });` is the actual build function.
-The `craneLib'` is the the [crane](https://crane.dev/) library instance already pre-configured for the caller-requested environment.
+The `craneLib'` is the the [crane](https://crane.dev/) library instance already pre-configured for the caller requested environment.

 [crane](https://crane.dev/) is a Nix library for building `cargo` projects.
 It might feel a little bit intimidating at first, but I encourage you to